 - AED Inspection Checklist

-The medical advisor of the AED program is Michael Leonard, M.D.
+The medical advisor of the AED program is Richard Moose, M.D.
 The medical advisor of the AED program has ongoing responsibility for:

 - Evaluation of post-event review forms and digital files downloaded from the AED

 - Employees trained in the proper use of AED's (i.e. University Police, Environmental Health and Safety, Harpur's Ferry Student Volunteer Ambulance, Health Services Staff, Athletics training staff, Campus Recreation staff, Emergency Response Team, etc.)

 - Additional staff as identified by the PAD program coordinator

 - Any trained volunteer responder who has successfully completed an approved CPR/AED training program within the last two years and has a current successful course completion card

 - All others as appropriate within New York state laws and regulations

 - Activating internal emergency response system and providing prompt basic life support including AED and first aid according to training and experience